wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/9-exercise.md

 	> [!NOTE]
 	> You will be prompted for credentials at this point.
 Please ensure the credentials that you are using have Environment or Tenant Administrator permissions.

 5. A list of DLP policies will be displayed.
-Look for the DLP policy that we created in **Module 2** called **Office 365 Connectors**.
-When you find it, please copy the **PolicyName,** which is represented as a GUID, to a text editor like Notepad.
+Look for the DLP policy that we created in the previous module called **Office 365 Connectors**.
+When you find it, copy the **PolicyName,** which is represented as a GUID, to a text editor like Notepad.

     ![get DLP](../media/13-get-dlp.png)

 6. We now need to retrieve more details about our Custom connector.
 To do so, we need to type **Get-AdminPowerAppConnector** in the **Windows PowerShell** command-line tool.
 Once results are returned copy the **ConnectorName** and **ConnectorId** values to a text editor.

     ![get connector](../media/14-get-connector.png)